mnot/I-D/draft-nottnick-ietf-decisions.md

 Deciding the names of protocol elements can become contentious, but making them consensus decisions is rarely a good use of a group's time.
 Usually, they are best treated as editorial decisions taken with consultation.

-Not requiring consensus does not mean that these decisions can be made unilaterally or without consultation.
+Decisions that do not require consensus still cannot be made unilaterally or without consultation.
 Adopting a draft that has little chance of gaining consensus is a waste of the group's time, and a meeting scheduled at a time or place that makes it impossible for contributors to attend is unlikely to be productive.

-In some cases, editorial decisions do have impact on adoption and implementation (for example, naming of protocol elements).
+In some cases, editorial decisions do have impact on adoption and implementation.
 Objections to these decisions SHOULD be considered, but need not be addressed according to the consensus process.
-Instead, we rely upon other checks and balances to assure good outcomes.

 Specifically, non-consensus decisions can also be appealed (see {{Section 6.5 of RFC2026}}); however, lack of consensus is not a valid basis.